Download (PDF: 364 KB)

 - Fannie Mae and Freddie Mac have provided detailed appraisal alternative guidance, including directions on using desktop appraisals and exterior-inspection only appraisals with specific language that appraisers are to use in their reports.

-- FHA is also allowing desktop and exterior only appraisals until October 31, 2020.
-The Rural Housing Service of the USDA is allowing exterior-only appraisals until November 30, 2020.
+- FHA stopped desktop only appraisal alternatives for purchase transactions related to concerns with COVID 19 after October 31, 2020.
+The exterior-only option will continue to be available until December 31, 2020.
+The Rural Housing Service of the USDA stopped allowing exterior-only appraisals on November 30, 2020.
 The VA is allowing exterior-only appraisals with enhanced assignment conditions or in limited instances, a desktop appraisal until April 1, 2021, but can rescind the guidance earlier then that date.

 - In addition, the OCC, Federal Reserve, and FDIC are allowing appraisals and evaluation to be delayed for 120 days post-closing in commercial and residential transactions that close before December 31, 2020.